deficollective/defiscan/src/content/protocols/pendle.md

 ⚠️ The `BaseSplitCodeFactoryContract` creates large contracts by splitting their bytecode into two separate fragments that function together as a single logical entity.
 The resulting fragment contracts remain unverified on Etherscan.
 The `BaseSplitCodeFactoryContract` is controlled by the EOA "Pendle: Deployer 1".
 The associated splitted unverified contracts are used as helper contracts to deploy markets and YT tokens.

 ⚠️ vePENDLE balances are synchronized across chains, to boost LP positions on other chains than mainnet.
 This requires LayerZero as a dependency.
-Such an analysis is included in the report on the respective alternative chain.
+Such an analysis would be included in the report on the respective alternative chain.

 # Protocol Analysis